-Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches that are within the scope of Guideline 2 but that, at the end of a financial year, report total assets in the Solvency II balance sheet of less than EUR 11 bn or the equivalent in the national currency, should no longer submit to the national supervisory authority the set of quantitative information identified in Guideline 10 and Guideline 11 for insurance and reinsurance groups and in Guideline 12 and Guideline 13 for insurance and reinsurance undertakings and insurance third country branches starting from the first quarter of the following financial year.
+Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches that are within the scope of Guideline 2 but that, at the end of a financial year, report total assets in the Solvency II balance sheet of less than EUR 19 bn or the equivalent in the national currency, should no longer submit to the supervisory authority the set of quantitative information identified in Guideline 9 and Guideline 10 for insurance and reinsurance groups and in Guideline 11 and Guideline 12 for insurance and reinsurance undertakings and insurance third country branches starting from the first quarter of the following financial year.

-Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches that are within the scope of Guideline 2 but that, at the end of two consecutive financial years, report total assets in the Solvency II balance sheet of between EUR 11 bn and EUR 12 bn or the equivalent in the national currency, should no longer submit to the national supervisory authority the set of quantitative information identified in Guideline 10 and Guideline 11 for insurance and reinsurance groups and in Guideline 12 and Guideline 13 for insurance and reinsurance undertakings and insurance third country branches starting from the first quarter of the year following the second financial year.
+Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches that are within the scope of Guideline 2 but that, at the end of two consecutive financial years, report total assets in the Solvency II balance sheet of between EUR 19 bn and EUR 20 bn or the equivalent in the national currency, should no longer submit to the supervisory authority the set of quantitative information identified in Guideline 9 and Guideline 10 for insurance and reinsurance groups and in Guideline 11 and Guideline 12 for insurance and reinsurance undertakings and insurance third country branches starting from the first quarter of the year following the second financial year.

-Guideline 6 - Notification by national supervisory authorities to EIOPA
+Guideline 5 - Notification by supervisory authorities to EIOPA

-National supervisory authorities should annually report to EIOPA the legal name, the identification code used in the local market, attributed by the undertaking's competent supervisory authority, and the Legal Entity Identifier (LEI) of the insurance and reinsurance undertakings, groups and insurance third country branches which will report in accordance with the EUR 12 bn threshold given in Guideline 2, paragraph 1.18, a) or b) within three weeks of the receipt of the end-of-year data submitted by insurance and reinsurance undertakings, insurance third country branches and groups under the regular reporting according to Solvency II Directive.
+Supervisory authorities should annually report to EIOPA the legal name, the identification code used in the local market, attributed by the supervisory authority, and the Legal Entity Identifier (LEI) of the insurance and reinsurance undertakings, groups and insurance third country branches which will report in accordance with the EUR 20 bn threshold given in Guideline 2, paragraph 20, a) or b) within three weeks of the receipt of the end-of-year data submitted by insurance and reinsurance undertakings, insurance third country branches and groups under the regular reporting according to the Solvency II Directive.

-Guideline 7 - Best effort: Preparation of data
+Guideline 6 - Best effort: Preparation of data